Enterprise B2B UI & UX Web Platform

 The transaction dashboard flow provides business users with a path to review, edit, or dispute client transactions.

 After a secure login, users access the dashboard connected to the transaction database table, where they can select a record to either view and edit details or raise a dispute.
-The dispute path requires a comment before submission, ensuring proper context for resolution.
+The dispute path requires a comment before submission, so there's always context attached when it reaches the resolution team.
 Successful actions trigger a confirmation message and refresh the dashboard state.
-Errors such as invalid input or system issues are surfaced with clear guidance, allowing users to retry or return to the dashboard without losing progress.
+Errors (invalid input or system issues) surface with clear guidance so users can retry or return without losing progress.

 Transaction Dashboard Userflow Diagram